One Za'abeel: Location and integration

 One Za’abeel is situated within the Dubai World Trade Free Zone and was integrated into the Dubai World Trade Centre Authority (DWTCA) Free Zone in 2024 through Decree No. 18 of 2024 issued by Sheikh Mohammed bin Rashid Al Maktoum.
 The site is located between the old and new business districts, with nearby landmarks including Za'abeel Park, the Dubai World Trade Centre, Sheikh Zayed Road, and Al Mustaqbal Street.
 A four-lane elevated highway runs between the two towers, and a podium design connects both plots.

+Dining

+One Za'abeel is a gastronomic hub in Dubai, hosting culinary venues helmed by a number of chefs across The Link cantilever and The Garden level.
+The destination offers diverse culinary options such as Indonesian cuisine at Andaliman, Japanese cuisine at Nobu, Culinara etc.